Sponsored by Kyushu Tourism Board.

 Let us now talk about transportation!
 Kyushu is not usually picked as a destination for a first trip to Japan, mainly because of its geographic location.
-There needs to be prepared and can take some time depending on where you are coming from.
+The travel needs to be prepared and can take some time depending on where you are coming from.
 Fukuoka remains the best served city of the island, as well as the best hub starting your trip in Kyushu.
 Here is an overview of the several ways to reach the city from three of the main touristic cities in Japan:

-- From Tokyo: 5 hours by shinkansen and 1 hour 55 minutes by plane
+- From Tokyo: 5 hours by Shinkansen and 1 hour 55 minutes by plane

-- From Osaka: 2 hours 45 minutes by shinkansen and 1 hour 20 minutes by plane
+- From Osaka: 2 hours 45 minutes by Shinkansen and 1 hour 20 minutes by plane

-- From Hiroshima: Fukuoka and Hiroshima are practically neighbors and you will only need about an hour by shinkansen
+- From Hiroshima: Fukuoka and Hiroshima are practically neighbors and you will only need about an hour by Shinkansen

 Once in Fukuoka, traveling by train to the various cities of the neighboring prefectures will be relatively quick and easy.

 - Fukuoka/Saga: 40 minutes by train from Hakata Station

 - Fukuoka/Nagasaki: 2 hours by train from Hakata Station